Eucalyptus pulchella ( aka linearis)

 Origin: Central and South-eastern Tasmania (north of Hobart to Bothwell and east to Swansea)

-Nursery Notes 2020: Spring - Nice bushy 5 litre trees available now
+Nursery Notes 2020: Summer into Autumn - Nice tall and feathery 5 litre trees available now

 E pulchella is only available in 5 litre and 20 litre pot sizes.
 It can be contract grown to order in all other pot sizes.